marando/Units/README.md

 Valid values for the `setUnit()` are as follows: `sec`, `min`, `hours`, `days`, `hms`

 #### Mathematical Operations for Time Instances
 The `Time` object supports the mathematical operations addition and subtraction.
-Please note that the `Time` instance will not be altered, but instead a new `Time` instance will be returned with the new value.
+Please note that the instance will not be altered, but instead a new `Time` instance will be returned with the new value.
 ```php
 echo Time::sec(90)->add(Time::min(30));       // addition     Output: 0ʰ31ᵐ30ˢ
 echo Time::sec(90)->subtract(Time::min(30));  // subtraction  Output: -0ʰ28ᵐ30ˢ